cg-tuwien/Auto-Vk-Toolkit/CONTRIBUTING.md

         /** Setter of member variable mValue is called set_value *
-         *  Parameters should be prefixed with '_' and are always named in camel case.
+         *  Arguments should be prefixed with 'a' and are always named in camel case.
-         *  With prefixes, all names are distinct: mValue, _Value, value(), set_value() */
-        void set_value(const complex_type& _Value)
+         *  With prefixes, all names are distinct: mValue, aValue, value(), set_value() */ void set_value(const complex_type& aValue)
         {
-            mValue = _Value ; // no conflict with mValue or value here
+            mValue = aValue ; // no conflict with mValue or value here }
-        }

     protected:
-        // the more public it is, the more important it is,
+        // The more public it is, the more important it is.
+Therefore,
-        // so order: public on top, then protected then private
+        // order like follows: public on top, then protected then private

         template <typename Template, typename Parameters>
         void templated_method()